King Canute Family Tree & Biography (995-1035)

 Henry of Huntingdon was the first person to record the story of King Canute and the sea in the twelfth century.
 His story states Canute was sat on a throne at the edge of the shore.
 He commanded the waves to stay back so that he did not get wet.
 When the tide continued to come in Canute said that it showed that no mortal could command that which was directed by God.

 King Canute the Great died on 12th November 1035.
-He was succeeded by his son, Harthacnut but when Harthacnut was unable to leave Denmark, the throne was taken by his son from his first marriage, Harold Harefoot who became Harold I.
+He was succeeded by his son, Harthacnut but when Harthacnut was unable to leave Denmark, the throne was taken by his son from his first marriage, Harold Harefoot who became King Harold I.

-First published 2017; updated and republished Jul 27 2020 @ 3:15 pm – Updated – Feb 15, 2024 @ 5:31 pm
+Published Jul 27 2020 @ 3:15 pm – Updated – [last-modified]

 Harvard Reference for King Canute Family Tree:

 Heather Y Wheeler.
-(2017 – 2022).
-King Canute Family Tree (995-1035).
+(2020 – 2024).
+King Canute Family Tree & Biography (995-1035).
 Available: https://www.treesofblue.com/king-canute- family-tree-995-1035.
-Last accessed April 1st, 2024
+Last accessed October 12th, 2024